 Irregular heartbeat care in South Texas

 Heart arrhythmias, also known as irregular heartbeats, can have varying effects depending on the type of arrhythmia a patient is experiencing.
-The expert cardiologists and electrophysiologists throughout Methodist Healthcare offer advanced heart arrhythmia treatment, including minimally invasive surgical options.
+The expert cardiologists and electrophysiologists throughout the Methodist Heart network offer advanced heart arrhythmia or electrophysiology treatments, including minimally invasive surgical options.

 Heart arrhythmias are a type of heart disease and can increase a person's risk for cerebrovascular accident (stroke).
 We offer complete cardiac care at Methodist Healthcare, so no matter what type of arrhythmia you are experiencing, our specialists are here to help.

 What is a heart arrhythmia?

 A heart arrhythmia is an irregular heartbeat.
 Your heart may beat too quickly, too slowly or erratically.
 Arrhythmias are common, and even children can have them.
 The abnormal rhythms may be harmless or life-threatening, depending on whether the upper or lower part of the heart is affected and how well the heart is able to continue pumping blood.

 Atrial fibrillation (A-Fib), is the most common type of heart arrhythmia and often occurs in people 65 years old and older, however, patients as young as 13 years old have been diagnosed with A-Fib.

 Even though there are more than a dozen forms of arrhythmias, only a handful of reasons typically cause them.
 Common causes include a “short circuit”—or malfunction—in the heart’s electrical system, coronary artery disease (the most common type of heart disease that affects adults), damage from a heart attack or changes in your heart muscle.

 Types of arrhythmias we treat